 - Any amounts being assured by way of a Deed of Covenant and Assurance are not to be included in the current ratio calculations.

 The current ratio calculation depends on your business structure:

 - For Individuals – personal current assets and current liabilities

-- For Partnerships – a combination of the partnership’s and the licensed partner’s personal current assets and current liabilities
+- For Partnerships – a combination of the partnership’s and the licensed partner’s current assets and current liabilities

-- For Trusts – a combination of the trust’s and the trustee’s personal current assets and current liabilities
+- For Trusts – a combination of the trust’s and the trustee’s current assets and current liabilities

 - For Companies – the current assets and current liabilities of the company